 Sales Revenue refers to the income generated by any business entity by selling their goods or by providing their services during the normal course of its operations and it is reported annually, quarterly or monthly as the case may be in the Income statement / Profit & Loss Account of the business entity.

 Sales Revenue Definition

-Sales Revenue refers to the amount realized from sales of goods or service delivery in the normal operations of a company during a specified period of time.
-They are usually reported for a standard period of time, such as a monthly, quarterly or annually.
+Sales Revenue refers to the amount realized from the sales of goods or service delivery in the normal operations of a company during a specified period of time.
+They are usually reported for a standard period of time, such as monthly, quarterly or annually.
 This is the very first line time available in the income statement.
-In the case of manufacturing companies, it is a calculation by multiplying the number of the units sold or produced by the average sales price per unit of that item.
+In the case of manufacturing companies, it is a calculation by multiplying the number of units sold or produced by the average sales price per unit of that item.

 Sales Revenue Formula

 Below is a formula to calculate sales revenue

 For serviced based companies, revenue is expressed as a product of the number of customers served an average price of service which is represented as,